• Disease Overview

 Treatment

-After the acute phase, different medications known as co-analgesics may be administered.
-Such medications include gabapentin, carbamazepine, and amitryptiline.
+After the acute phase, different medications known as co-analgesics may be prescribed.
+Such medications include gabapentin, carbamazepine and amitryptiline.
 These drugs specifically treat nerve pain.

-Physical and rehabilitation therapy are also used to treat individuals with PTS in order to preserve muscle strength and range of motion of affected joints.
+Physical and rehabilitation therapy are also used to treat individuals with PTS to preserve muscle strength and range of motion of affected joints.
 Specific techniques include active and passive range of motion exercises to help to prevent muscle atrophy and contractures.
-In most cases, muscle strengthening exercises cannot be used during the acute phase because they worsen pain.
+In most people, muscle strengthening exercises cannot be used during the acute phase because they worsen pain.

 Other techniques used to treat individuals with PTS include the application of heat or cold or transcutaneous electrical nerve stimulation (TENS), a procedure during which electrical impulses are sent through the skin to help to control pain by altering or blocking nerve transmissions.